 Choose a tool based on what you want help with.

-If you're dealing with messages and emails, an AI Agent works well to handle replies and automate follow-ups.
+If you're dealing with messages and emails, AmpCome works well to handle replies and automate follow-ups.
 For more advanced tasks like invoice processing or workflow handovers, UiPath is popular.
 If you want to create smart chat assistants or onboarding bots, Assistents.ai is an easy pick.

 Example:

 Want help managing your sales outreach?
-AI Agent can write follow-up messages and send them at the right time, without you touching a thing.
+AmpCome can write follow-up messages and send them at the right time, without you touching a thing.

 Don’t overcomplicate things.
 These tools aren’t mind readers.
 Give simple directions.